 The Mona Lisa is a half-length portrait painting by the Italian Renaissance artist Leonardo da Vinci.
 This portrait was started in Florence around 1503.
 It is thought to be of Lisa Gherardini, wife of a Florentine cloth merchant.
-Leonardo took this painting with him to France when he joined the court of the French King and after his death the painting entered King François I’s collection.
+Leonardo took this painting with him to France when he joined the court of the French King and after his death, the painting entered King François I’s collection.

 The Mona Lisa is considered to be one of the best known, the most written about and the most parodied works of art in the world.
-Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, and engineer who was already famous in his own lifetime.
+Leonardo da Vinci was an Italian painter, draftsman, sculptor, architect, and an engineer who was already famous in his own lifetime.

 Below is a copy of the Mona Lisa that was discovered in 2012 at as part of the Prado collection in Madrid.
 When the painting was cleaned, scientific analysis revealed that the copy was probably painted by another artist, probably an apprentice of Leonardo da Vinci, who sat beside Leonardo and copied his work, brush-stroke by brush-stroke.
 The Prado painting suggests what the Mona Lisa might look like if layers of yellowed varnish could be removed from the original.
 The face, especially the smile, does look slightly different but it is a close copy in many other respects and dates to a similar time.
-The painting cannot be considered as a workshop copy due to its careful and thorough execution, as well as its use of materials such as lapis lazuli or red lacquer, which were used by Leonardo.
+The painting cannot be considered as a workshop copy due to its careful and thorough execution, as well as its use of materials such as lapis lazuli or red lacquer, which was used by Leonardo.

 In 1911, Leonardo’s Mona Lisa painting was stolen from the Louvre.
 The Louvre closed for an entire week during the investigations.
 The theft created a media sensation and rewards were offered.
 Pablo Picasso was on the original list of suspects questioned and jailed for the theft, but he was later released.
 After many false leads and claims, the Mona Lisa thief was caught when he attempted to sell it to the Uffizi Gallery in Florence.
 It was returned to the Louvre in 1914 and the thief, a Louvre employee Vincenzo Peruggia only served six months in prison for the crime.
 Peruggia was hailed for his patriotism in Italy as he claimed he wanted to return the Mona Lisa to the country that gave birth to the Mona Lisa and Leonardo.
 Perugia claimed, that the Mona Lisa had been stolen from Florence by Napoleon and that he deserved a reward for doing his patriotic duty and returning it to its true home in Italy.